 Run a System Update

-This should be pretty obvious in any new installation for any Linux distribution.
-In most cases, there are a lot of updates and bug fixes for problems which may exist in the new release.
+In any new installation for any Linux distribution should be pretty obvious In most cases, there are a lot of updates and bug fixes for problems which may exist in the new release.
 Running an update for your system packages would be a wise decision to do before starting to use the system and complain later about problems which may already be solved.

 To update your system, simply run the following command: